Yemeni Association of Certified Public Accountants

 The Council of Ministers Resolution No. 51 of 2019 and Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) outline some general entry and educational requirements for Certified Public Accountants (CPAs) and auditors and the Yemeni Association of Certified Public Accountants (YACPA) is empowered by the Ministry of Industry and Trade (MIT) under Law No. 31 of 1992 to set more specific initial and continuing professional development requirements for professional accountants.

-Between 2013-2021, YACPA engaged (see example 1 and example 2) with the Ministry of Higher Education to promote updating all Yemeni university curricula and education material to be in line with the IES.
-It also provided the universities with the most up-to-date publications and guidance (in Arabic) of the international accounting and auditing standards and best practices to include in their curricula.
-YACPA reports that the universities that it engages with are those that have been able to align national standards with the IES 1-6 requirements.
-Then in September 2020, YACPA received approval from Public Accounts Permitting Committee (PAPC) to require a minimum of 40 continuing professional development (CPD) hours annually in order to review licenses.
-YACPA issued a circular to members informing them that non-compliance with the CPD requirement will result in disciplinary sanctions, effective 2022 onwards.
+In September 2020, YACPA received approval from Public Accounts Permitting Committee (PAPC) to require a minimum of 40 continuing professional development (CPD) hours annually to renew licenses.
+YACPA issued a circular to members informing them that non-compliance with the CPD requirement will result in disciplinary sanctions, effective January 2022.
 To support its members with implementation of this requirement, YACPA provided them with an explanatory guide on how to calculate CPD hours.
-Furthermore, YACPA reportedly ensures that members have access to at least 30 webinars annually to complete CPD hours.
+Furthermore, YACPA ensures that members have access to at least 30 webinars annually to complete CPD hours.

-YACPA reports that it continues to progress gradually in its fulfillment of SMO 2, reviewing the changes, identifying any gaps, and establishing plans to fully align with the 2021 revisions to IES 2, 3, 4, and 8 by the end of 2021.
+YACPA reports that it continues to progress gradually in its fulfillment of SMO 2, reviewing the changes, identifying any gaps, and establishing plans to fully align with the 2021 revisions to IES 2, 3, 4, and 8.

 -